 WORKSHOP ON PYROTECHNIC COMBUSTION MECHANISMS

-The 12th workshop was held on 9 July 2016, before the 42nd IPS Seminar.
+The 12th workshop was the most recent one that occurred in conjunction with an IPS Seminar.
+It was held on 9 July 2016, before the 42nd IPS Seminar.
 The topic was “The Science and Technology of Next Generation Pyrotechnics.”
-The invited speakers and presentations were:
+The invited speakers and presentations of that workshop were:

 Jason Brusnahan, DST Group, Edinburgh, AUSTRALIA